what can you do right now?

 We all need a place to start.

-Here's the easy stuff.
-Take a look at these suggestions and see what solutions you can do right now.
+Take a look at these suggestions, and see what solutions work for you.

 ENERGY & BUILDINGS

 WHAT YOU CAN DO RIGHT NOW

 Using 100% renewable energy from wind and solar reduces the demand for power produced from fossil fuels.

 Get your utility bill, and connect with your energy provider on a link below to find a 100% renewable electricity program that's right for your business and home: